Canvas FAQs for SWOSU University Faculty

 - My course list does not show all of my Canvas courses!
 How do I access them?

 - I'm having trouble writing a discussion post.

 - What does subscribing to a discussion mean?

-- Students aren't able to attach files to their Discussion posts in my course--help!
+- Students are not able to attach files to their Discussion posts in my course--help!

-- Students can't embed images in their Discussion posts-help!
+- Students cannot embed images in their Discussion posts-help!